nck974/learn-spring/README.md

 1. Project `diogenes`:
     1. Create entities of the database with `JPA`.
     1. Make use of `Spring data REST` to create CRUD endpoints.

+## Day 21

+1. Project `diogenes`:
+    1. Discard `Spring data REST` because is to coupled with `HATEOS`.
+    1. Continue the project with repository, service, controller architecture with a major refactoring.
+    1. Remove `keycloak` to simplify project.

+## Day 22

+1. Project `diogenes`:
+    1. Create `Category` entity, service, and controller.
+    1. Create unit tests for `Category`.

+## Day 23

+1. Project `diogenes`:
+    1. Update item to contain the `OneToOne` relation and update services and controller to require a valid category for an item.
+    1. New bug: Unit tests are failing for getting and updating items.

+## Day 24

+1. Project `diogenes`:
+    1. Allow cross origin requests to be used by angular frontend.

+## Day 25

+1. Project `diogenes`:
+    1. Allow cross origin to all clients using the angular frontend.